TGKenner/Datachocolates_blogdown/content/about.md

 author: Tara Kenner
 ---

-This is my first blog, so I can learn more about R doing my school projects and research how I can use data to predict fashion trends.
+This is my first blog, so I can learn more about R doing my school projects and research how I can use data to predict trends in areas of my interest.